-An alternative type of magnetic confinement device is the so-called stellarator, which has the shape of a twisted doughnut.
-The world’s largest stellarator, called Wendelstein 7-X (or W7-X) is under construction in Greifswald, Germany by the Max Planck Institute for Plasma Physics.
-It is expected to start operating in 2015, after 20 years of planning and construction.
+An alternative type of magnetic confinement device is the stellarator, which shape like a twisted doughnut.
+The world’s largest stellarator, called Wendelstein 7-X (or W7-X), is under construction in Greifswald, Germany by the Max Planck Institute for Plasma Physics.
+It began operation in 2015.

 DID YOU KNOW?

 In September 2013, scientists at the National Ignition Facility (NIF) at Lawrence Livermore National Laboratory achieved the first step towards harnessing the power of the sun here on earth – they got more energy out of a fuel burn than was put into it.
-The achievement falls short of the NIF’s stated definition of “ignition”, which requires that the fuel burn release more energy than all of the energy used by the machine.
-To be clear, at this point they achieved a release of energy greater than that which the laser beams put into the fuel capsule.
+Currently, NIF researchers are incorporating new diagnostics, adding new types of measurements that can show dynamics on a faster time scale, more accurately and with higher resolution in order to investigate “performance cliffs”–factors that limit performance.

-The primary goal of the fusion program worldwide is the production of a commercially viable fusion power plant which would provide cheap, efficient, and clean power for the entire world.
+The primary goal of the fusion program worldwide is the production of a commercially viable fusion power plant that will provide cheap, efficient, and clean power for the entire world.
 Fusion can also:

 If scientists are successful in achieving a sustained fusion reactions, we will have an economical energy source that will change the world.
-Fusion fuel comes from water, and hence widely available and easily harvested at low cost.
+Fusion fuel comes from water; it is widely available and easily harvested at low cost.
 One out of every 6,500 atoms of hydrogen in ordinary water is deuterium, giving a gallon of water the energy content of 300 gallons of gasoline.